sanidhya2506/NewMyMatcha/README.md

 ## The Story Behind NewMyMatcha ✨

 This project started as an idea in **the midst of a busy semester**.
 I remember losing **Engineers’ Day** to work on it, juggling lectures, assignments, and a microprocessor lab.
-My **Civils professor Dr Karanjeet Kaur**, who usually doesn’t deal with coding, noticed my effort and called it a “gem” — and that motivated me to push harder.
+My **Civils professor Dr. Karanjeet Kaur**, who usually doesn’t deal with coding, noticed my effort and called it a “gem” — and that motivated me to push harder.

 My goal was simple but important: **to create a platform that represents underrepresented communities in BL dramas**.
 Many dramas either ignore minority stories or fail to make them discoverable.
 I wanted **NewMyMatcha** to shine a light on these gems, giving visibility to **LGBTQIA+ characters, POC, and minority themes** while maintaining a robust, technical recommendation system.